Bergen (singer): Death and legacy

-In the city she went to for the promotion of her latest album Yıllar Affetmez, she was shot and killed at the age of 30 by Serbest in Adana.
+In the city she went to for the promotion of her latest album Yıllar Affetmez, she was shot and killed at the age of 31 by Serbest in Adana.
 She was buried in her hometown, Mersin.
 Her mother was also injured in the attack.
-The cemetery in Tarsus, Mersin is open to visitors.
+Her grave in the Mersin Interfaith Cemetery is open to visitors.

 Serbest, who fled abroad after the murder, was caught in Germany. he was sentenced to 15 years, reduced for good behavior to 3 years.
-Considering his 16-month detention period in Germany and Turkey, he was sentenced to 7 months in prison.
+Considering his 16-month detention period in Germany and Turkey, he was sentenced to seven months in prison.

-Her mother said about the attack day:"Bergen had a concert in Kayseri, Halis came in front of the hotel where we stay and threatened, 'If you don't come back to me, I will kill you all'.
+Her mother said about the attack:"Bergen had a concert in Kayseri, Halis came in front of the hotel where we stay and threatened, 'If you don't come back to me, I will kill you all'.
 Since we heard these threats so often, we didn't pay much attention...
 My daughter turned her back to the flowers in the back and said, 'It's all over now, I won't go back to you!'
 Hearing this word, he took out a pistol from his waistband.
 I shouted as loud as I could and asked for help.
 This time he aimed the gun at me to silence me and fired.
 They left us in blood and got in the car with his half-brother and ran away."

 Regarding his short sentence, the murderer said: "After committing the Bergen murder, I spent less time in prison; I stayed in prison for 7 months.
 Now, in underdeveloped countries, no matter what country it is, it's over if you're strong," he said, and claimed that his main target was the artist's mother.

 Her sister talked about her mother's situation after the incident: "After that pain, my mother buried herself in the grave.
 Then she always wore black; both at the wedding and at the feast...
 With Belgin's death, my mother died too.
 My mother was talking to herself.
 Belgin loved coffee very much.
 After my sister passed away, my mother made two Turkish coffees every morning, talked to Belgin and drank her coffee.
 She used to pray until the evening in my sister's room covered with her posters.
 She used to say, "My daughter is afraid of loneliness and the dark".
 We used to sit in the cemetery with my mother until the morning."

 The artist's grave is protected by a 6-lock cage due to the murderer's threats.
 Her sister said the following about this situation: "32 years ago, that man, before he killed Belgin, used to call at 2 in the morning and say, "I will not leave her bones to you all, I will kill her."
 My mother had that cage built because of that."

-In 2018, Serbest was arrested on charges of sexual abuse of 4 children.
+In 2018, Serbest was arrested on charges of sexual abuse of four children.

 In 2022, a biopic film was made about Bergen, with actress Farah Zeynep Abdullah portraying her.